CloudI/CloudI/examples/hello_world2/README.markdown

 The approach with the Hello World 2 Example is for CloudI to load the `hello_world2` application after CloudI has started.
-The `hello_world2` application can be specified within the cloudi.conf or provided dynamically to the CloudI Service API.
+The `hello_world2` application can be specified within the cloudi.conf or provided dynamically to the CloudI Service API, to start the CloudI service (separate from the application's supervision hierarchy, if one is present).
 Using this method of deployment (within the same OTP release) the `hello_world2` application file can specify CloudI as a dependency by listing the `cloudi_core` application as a dependency, unlike the approach within the `hello_world1` example.

 ## USAGE